 Speaking loudly implies anger in the Fijian culture, so use a soft tone of voice and remove sunglasses when talking with local people.
-Tipping is usually discouraged in Fiji 12.5 percent VAT is including in the price of most services and goods.
+Tipping is usually discouraged in Fiji and 12.5 percent VAT is included in the price of most services and goods.

 The official currency in Fiji is the Fiji dollar.
 However, US dollars are widely accepted and carrying a supply of American money saves visitors from having to deal with banks and moneychangers.